R.C.M.P. (TV series): Production

 The series was created by Canadian film-maker Radford Crawley in collaboration with the Canadian Broadcasting Corporation, the BBC and the Australian Broadcasting Commission.
 It was shot on a new soundstage at Old Chelsea, a community of Chelsea, Quebec, and on location in Aylmer, Quebec and Outlook, Saskatchewan.
 The series took place in the fictional western Canadian town of Shamattawa, a Cree name meaning 'the meeting of the rivers'.

 The main writers for the series were George Salverson, Munroe Scott and Vincent Tilsley of the BBC, who also acted as script editor.
 Music was composed by William McCauley.
 The CBC aired the series at a cost of $8,000 per episode, and the BBC paid $10,000 per episode.

 The series had a budget of $1,400,000, and took a year to film.
 The producers bought an old airplane without wings, and mounted it in a field.
 When there wasn’t enough natural snow, snow was shoveled in front of the airplane’s engine to produce a blizzard effect.
 Special heaters were used outdoors to keep the cameras operating in freezing weather.

 R.C.M.P. was realistic in portraying small-town Canadian life, and often had the look of a documentary.
 The series used the characters’ rural isolation, the changing weather conditions, and the cultural differences between whites and natives as focal points for episode stories.

 Crawley had hoped to sell the series to a United States television network, and was disappointed with needing to settle for less profitable syndication status, but the American television networks weren't interested in buying a foreign series unless they were involved in its production.
 Though Crawley had hired Hollywood-based Bernard Girard as head of production, that did not satisfy the U.S. networks, who wanted more control over the series they broadcast, so the series was syndicated to United States television stations.

 Episodes

 Broadcast

 The series aired on CBC in Canada, premiering on 28 October 1959, and airing its finale episode on 19 October 1960.
 In the United Kingdom, the series aired on BBC beginning in July 1960.
 In the United States the series aired in broadcast syndication.

-R.C.M.P. was dubbed into the French, Spanish, Italian and German languages, and was broadcast is numerous European and South American countries.
+R.C.M.P. was dubbed into the French, Spanish, Italian and German languages, and was broadcast in Argentina, the Philippines, Iran, Nigeria, Rhodesia, West Germany, Puerto Rico, New Zealand, Uruguay, Peru, Hong Kong, Belgium, Monaco, Luxembourg, and Venezuela.